 PROJECT

-The Route of Peace is a sculptural and architectural project in progress, which constitutes Jiménez Deredia's most important work.
-It comprises nine spaces created for nine countries in the Americas, starting in Canada, passing through the United States, Mexico, Yucatán, Costa Rica, Colombia, Peru, and Chile, and ending in Argentina.
+La Ruta de la Paz is an ongoing sculptural and architectural project that represents the most significant work of Jiménez Deredia’s career.
+It consists of nine spaces created for nine countries across the Americas—beginning in Canada and continuing through the United States, Mexico, the Yucatán, Costa Rica, Colombia, Peru, and Chile, before culminating in Argentina.

-The artist thus aims to trace a route through the American territory in nine stages, authentic ritual sites where the ancient symbols of the pre-Columbian civilizations that inhabited the continent resonate, renewed.
+Through this project, the artist seeks to trace a symbolic path across the American continent, made up of nine stages—authentic ritual sites where the ancient symbols of the pre-Columbian civilizations that once inhabited these lands are renewed and brought back to life.

 PROJECT